saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ## Closing thoughts.

 Working with PyO3 and using it to call Rust from Python is a very pleasant experience.
 I find that the ergonomics that have been put in place make everything a lot easier when compared to relying on `ffi` or `libc`.
-The macros offer a lot of convenience, the predefined types are very convenient and the build tool `maturin` is an absolute joy to work with.
+The macros offer a lot of convenience and having PyO3 translate the types between Rust and Python brings a lot of ease to the development process.
+And then there is the build tool `maturin`.
+This is an absolute joy to work with.

 The repo is actively maintained, and the documentation is great.
 After learning about PyO3, I am excited about using Rust in my Python.